-IP TAKE: Goldman Sachs has developed partnerships with many colleges across the country, but it doesn't accept unsolicited proposals and what it looks for in partner schools is a bit murky.
+IP TAKE: Goldman Sachs has developed partnerships with many colleges across the United States, but it does not accept unsolicited proposals and is not transparent about what it seeks in partner schools.

 PROFILE: The Goldman Sachs Foundation was established in 1999, the year the investment bank went public.
 It focuses on “helping women, small business owners, and the betterment of communities.”
 The foundation’s grantmaking programs support 10,000 small businesses, 10,000 women, the environment, veterans, and local communities.

 The Goldman Sachs Foundation conducts its grantmaking to higher education through its 10,000 Small Businesses program, which supports business educational programs at colleges and universities across the United States.
 The small business program seeks to help found 10,000 small businesses, and has continued to invest in and grow the program.
 Since the program's inception, Goldman Sachs has developed partnerships with colleges and universities at all levels, from Ivy League schools to small community colleges.
 The foundation maintains a current list of capital and education sites.
 The 10,000 Small Businesses program also supports entrepreneurs by offering an intensive training program through partner colleges and universities, and by providing business assistance services and a pool of financial resources.
 Reporting is also built into the foundation's goals, as it closely tracks the success of business owners involved in the program.